molines/ENERGETICS/DOC/ENERGETICS_FORCE_WRF.md

 simulation !
     * A second experiment with the same code but DFS5.2 forcing was OK for at least one month of simulation.
 ==> Clear indication that the problem comes from the forcing files
-    * Looking at the forcing files then, we descover that there some areas (in particular Northern Black Sea and Azov Sea that have unrealistic forcing fields (*e.g* t2 about 0&nbsp;K !)
+    * Looking at the forcing files then, we discover that there are some areas (in particular Northern Black Sea and Azov Sea that have unrealistic forcing fields (*e.g* t2 about 0&nbsp;K !)
 Original WRF files show almost regular t2 temperature (between 280 and 300&nbsp;K).
-==> Need to check the SOSIE procedure (WIP)...
+==> Need to check the SOSIE procedure ...
     * Find a problem in land-sea mask: Grid file for WRF is named `geo_em.d01.nc`.
 It has various mask related variables.
 Basicaly, 2 of them were of interest :`LANDMASK` and `LU_INDEX`.
    `LANDMASK` is 1 on ground and 0 on water, including continental waters such